Infinity Guitar Works

 ADVERTISEMENT

-Seth Lover isn’t just a name that you’d find in a humbucker product page of a website.
-He was actually a talented electric engineer who not only designed the first PAF (Patent Applied For) humbucking pickup, but also designed among other things, the Maestro Fuzz pedal and a bunch of now legendary amplifiers.
+Seth Lover isn’t just a name that you’d find on a humbucker product page of a website.
+He was a talented electric engineer who not only designed the first PAF (Patent Applied For) humbucking pickup, but also designed among other things, the Maestro Fuzz pedal and a bunch of now-legendary amplifiers.

 Early Life